-Prerequisites: Senior standing; [GES110; THE201; Comparative Systems (G) course; Nature of Persons (N) course] or [GES246; Comparative Systems (G) course; Nature of Persons (N) course].
-Offered: Yearly, term varies
+Prerequisites: Senior standing; [GES140; GES160; THE201; Comparative Systems (G) course] or [GES246; Comparative Systems (G) course].
+Offered: Yearly, term

 GES410P • Family Life Cycle.
 3 Credits.

 Study of the stages in the family life cycle, with attention to the factors that cause the family unit to separate during the cycle.
 Special emphasis on studying one's own family of origin in light of both Scripture and society's messages about what family should be.
 Opportunity to consider preparation for one's own future family development.